Jai Ram Thakur

-Jai Ram Thakur (born 6 January 1965) is an Indian politician, and was the Chief Minister of the state of Himachal Pradesh from 2017 to 2022.
-He is serving as Leader of opposition in current legislative assembly of the state.
+Jai Ram Thakur (born 6 January 1965) is an Indian politician, and is the current leader of the opposition in Himachal Pradesh Legislative Assembly since 2022.
+He was earlier served as Chief Minister of state.
 He is serving his sixth term as MLA in the Himachal Pradesh Legislative Assembly, winning continuously since 1998 and has previously served as a Cabinet Minister in the Bharatiya Janata Party Government of Himachal Pradesh.
 Thakur was the Minister of Rural Development and Panchayati Raj from 2009 to 2012.
 He is elected to Himachal Pradesh Legislative Assembly from Seraj Assembly constituency of Mandi district.
 He won his first election in the year 1998 from now delimited constituency of Chachiot (Seraj).

 Early life and education

 Jai Ram Thakur was born to a Rajput farming family in Village- Tandi, Tehsil- Thunag of Mandi; he was fourth among five siblings – two sisters and three brothers.
 His father's name is Jhethu Ram who used to work as mason and mother's name is Briku Devi.

 Thakur who spent his childhood in acute poverty attained his primary education from Kurani School.

 Then he did graduation B.A. from Vallabh Government College, Mandi, (Graduated in 1987).
 Later he did Post Graduation (M.A.) from Panjab University, Chandigarh.

 Thakur is married to ABVP colleague Dr. Sadhana Thakur and they have two daughters.
 Sadhana is a doctor, born to a Kannadiga family in Jaipur and brought up there.
 The couple has two daughters.
 Both daughters are studying MBBS in Himachal Pradesh.
 Elder is already studying in Dr. Rajendra Prasad Government Medical College, Tanda while younger also got selected to Dr. Rajendra Prasad Government Medical College, Tanda in the year 2018.